Important Information

 Desired Position Value: $10,000

-with a Desired Position Value of $10,000 and a Leverage Ratio of 100:1, the required margin would be:
+With a Desired Position Value of $10,000 and a Leverage Ratio of 100:1, the required margin would be:

 Example of How Stock Trading Works